jundalisay/superb/content/en/social/economics/solutions/swap-donations.md

 ## Two Solutions: Donations in Kind and Swap Donations

-Instead of debt and dole-outs, the natural solution to such a dire economic situation is donation*.
+Instead of debt and dole-outs, the natural solution to such a dire economic situation is donatio*.
 In Pantrynomics, donation is the fourth revenue kind, as an improvement to Adam Smith's system:

 <br>